Ramanarao21/Ramanarao21/README.md

 ## Hi there I'm Ramana Kondapally👋
 Welcome to my GitHub!
-I'm a Full Stack Developer passionate about building interactive, scalable web applications.
-I specialize in technologies like React.js, Node.js, Express.js, MongoDB, SQL, Redux, and Socket.io, along with solid front-end skills in HTML, CSS, JavaScript, and Bootstrap.
-I blend technical expertise with a product-driven mindset to craft impactful digital solutions.
+I’m a Full Stack Developer specializing in backend technologies like Node.js, Express.js, MongoDB, SQL, and Socket.io.
+I also have strong expertise in frontend technologies such as React.js, HTML, CSS, and JavaScript.
+Additionally, I use Python for problem-solving, focusing on algorithms, data structures.
+I blend technical skills with a product-driven mindset to create scalable and interactive web applications.

 ## About Me